 Inspecting Your Sump Pump:

 Inspecting Your Battery Backup Pump:

 We recommend checking your sump pump and battery backup twice a year.
-In doing so, you can rest a little easier when storm season hits knowing you’re pumps are good to go!
+In doing so, you can rest a little easier when storm season hits knowing your pumps are good to go!
 For added piece of mind, you can also incorporate a wi-fi module into your sump pump system that sends emails or text notifications and status alerts to your phone, tablet or computer.

 If you find that anything unusual or beyond your ability to properly handle when inspecting your pumps, the professionals at Aleck Plumbing would be happy answer your questions or step in and provide a helping hand.

 South Suburbs: 708-799-4670

 Contact us online

 Thinking about a house make over?
 Consider incorporating some of these trends for striking looks, increased functionality and adding value to your home.
 Have questions?
 Feel free to give us a call and we’d be happy to provide our expert input.

 The following is a general rule of thumb on when major plumbing fixtures will begin to be less efficient, cause problems and may need replacement.